iceye-ltd/product-documentation/docs/productguide/ordering.md

         * Exact: Each image is acquired within a 2-hour time window from your specified order start time and repeat cycle.
 This is our premium service, tailored for time-critical collections that do not require a precise imaging geometry.
 Note that for Exact time windows, you can optionally include an attachment with your desired exact acquisition times.
 This attachment can be the result of a feasibility study that you had previously requested or it can be generated directly by you using our published satellite ephemerides.
 Please see the section Optional Feasibility Studies below.
     * **Repeat cycle**: This is the time between the start of consecutive acquisition time windows.
 This information is only required for orders of image stacks (repeat acquisitions).

-4. **Imaging Mode**: Refer to Section [Types of SAR Collection](/product-documentation/productguide/products/#types-of-sar-collection) for more information on these imaging modes
+4. **Imaging Mode**: Refer to Section ["Types of SAR Collection"](./typesofsarcollection.md) for more information on these imaging modes
     * Strip
     * Spot
     * Spot Extended Area